Conor-King/Glass_Project/README.md

 GLASS aims to design and deploy a blockchain-based distributed environment and deliver the operational framework for sharing common services including:

-* the definition of the resources requirements
+* the definition of the resource requirements
 * the incorporation of the Interplanetary File System (IPFS) in the GLASS architecture
 * the design, development and deployment of the distributed ledger
 * seamless identity management